songololo/aiovectortiler/docs/install.md

 port = '8080'  # this parameter is optional if req'd for overriding the default host port

 serve_tiles(server_configs, layer_recipes, host, port)

+# this would run from the command line as: python /path/to/example_python_script.py
 ```
-Such a script can then be run from the command line, e.g.: `python example_python_script.py`

 ## Installation using docker